mpc-qt/mpc-qt/README.md

 Mpc-Qt can be compiled with a libmpv linked to MSYS2's ffmpeg libraries, or by using the prebuilt library from mpv.srsfckn.biz.
 To use the prebuilt library after cloning this repository, download libmpv from the [mpv windows release page], and extract it somewhere.
-Place the libaries for your architechture from mpv-dev.7z (e.g. `mpv-dev.7z/64`) into `mpv-dev/lib`.
+Place the libraries for your architechture from mpv-dev.7z (e.g. `mpv-dev.7z/64`) into `mpv-dev/lib`.
 Then place the include files from mpv-dev.7z (usually at `mpv-dev.zip/include`) into `mpv-dev/include/mpv`.
 Compile with the 64bit Qt framework as usual.